Lesson 1 of 6

 WHO WROTE IT?

 According to the letter, it was written by the Apostle Paul while he was imprisoned at Rome to Timothy, who appears to be at Ephesus.
-Yet, this letter is generally regarded as pseudonymous, written after the death of Paul by an anonymous writer who sought to impersonate Paul in a post-Pauline situation.
+Yet, this letter is generally regarded as pseudonymous, meaning that it was written after the death of Paul by an anonymous writer who sought to impersonate Paul in a post-Pauline situation.

 WHEN WAS IT WRITTEN?